-This information has been reviewed by national Healthy Farms Healthy Ag faculty and University of Arizona faculty. extension.arizona.edu/pubs/az2043-2023.pdf
+This information has been reviewed by University faculty. extension.arizona.edu/pubs/scrub-science-creates-real-understanding-biosecurity

 Other titles from Arizona Cooperative Extension can be found at: extension.arizona.edu/pubs

 Any products, services or organizations that are mentioned, shown or indirectly implied in this publication do not imply endorsement by The University of Arizona.
 Issued in furtherance of Cooperative Extension work, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Edward C. Martin, Interim Director, Extension, Division of Agriculture, Life and Veterinary Sciences, and Cooperative Extension, The University of Arizona.
 The University of Arizona is an equal opportunity, affirmative action institution.
 The University does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information in its programs and activities.